How to Perform Text Analysis via Python and Advertools

 Word Frequency

-We have absolute frequencies for our sentence.
+We have absolute frequencies for our sentences.

 adv.stopwords.keys()